buck-yeh/bux/README.md

 # Brief
 Supplemental static library of whatever is seen required in sense of general purpose but is not directly supported from [Modern C++](https://www.modernescpp.com/index.php/what-is-modern-c).
-Or whatever reusable originated from my side projects.
+Or whatever is deemed reusable from my side projects.

 The library is `<sstream>`-free and uses [fmt](https://github.com/fmtlib/fmt) library heavily as long as [C++20 \<format\>](https://en.cppreference.com/w/cpp/utility/format) is not there yet.